rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 ## ZoomKey
 ### ZoomInKey
 Controls zoom-IN behavior for application text using function key(s) configured with the EnableFunctionKey_X parameter.
-This setting will not be applied if the parameter is missing, left blank or contains an invalid key code.
-Note: The function keys used for Zoom IN or Zoom OUT operation will not be accessible via the current and previous Key Capture APIs. **Applies only to WM/CE with IE or Zebra Webkit**.
-Other requirements are detailed in the Remarks section at the bottom of this guide.
-[Read more](../guide/configreference?Remarks).
+This setting will not be applied if the parameter is missing, left blank or contains an invalid keycode. **Note**: The function keys used for Zoom-IN or Zoom-OUT operation will not be accessible via the current or previous Key Capture APIs.
+Other requirements are detailed in the [Remarks section](../guide/configreference?Remarks) at the bottom of this guide. **Applies to Android with stock webkit and WM/CE with IE or Zebra Webkit**.

 **Possible Values**

-* Hexadecimal key code for any function key (F1 to F24)
+* Hexadecimal keycode for any function key (F1 to F24)

 #### Example
 	:::xml
 	<ZoomInKey value="0x70"/>

 ### ZoomOutKey
 Controls zoom-OUT behavior for application text using function key(s) configured with the EnableFunctionKey_X parameter.
-This setting will not be applied if the parameter is missing or left blank or contains an invalid key code.
-Note: The function keys used for Zoom IN or Zoom OUT operation will not be accessible via the current and previous Key Capture APIs. **Applies only to WM/CE with IE or Zebra Webkit**.
-Other requirements are detailed in the Remarks section at the bottom of this guide.
-[Read more](../guide/configreference?Remarks).
+This setting will not be applied if the parameter is missing, left blank or contains an invalid keycode. **Note**: The function keys used for Zoom-IN or Zoom-OUT operation will not be accessible via the current or previous Key Capture APIs.
+Other requirements are detailed in the [Remarks section](../guide/configreference?Remarks) at the bottom of this guide. **Applies to Android with stock webkit and WM/CE with IE or Zebra Webkit**.

 **Possible Values**

-* Hexadecimal key code for any function key (F1 to F24)
+* Hexadecimal keycode for any function key (F1 to F24)

 #### Example
 	:::xml
 	<ZoomOutKey value="0x71"/>

 ## isWindowsKey
-Allows Enterprise Browser 1.2 and later to mimic Windows Mobile key codes for the device’s hardware keys when used with the KeyCapture API of PocketBrowser or RhoElements 2.x.
-When enabled, the application will substitute its normal Android kewys with the Windows Mobile function key code values for keys F1 through F12.
+Allows hardware keys of an Android device running Enterprise Browser 1.2 (or later) to mimic Windows Mobile keycodes when used with the KeyCapture API of PocketBrowser or RhoElements 2.x or 4.x.
+When enabled, the application will substitute normal Android keycodes with the Windows Mobile function keycode values for all keys.
 This can be useful for supporting both Android and Windows device platforms with a single codebase.
-If set to 0 or not present, the application will get the Android function key code value.
-Supported on Android devices with PocketBrowser or RhoElements 2.x Key Capture API.
+If set to 0 or not present, the application will receive Android function keycode values. **Applies to Android devices with PocketBrowser or RhoElements 2.x or 4.x KeyCapture API only**.

 **Possible Values**

-* 0 - Send Android Key Codes for F1 to F12
+* **0 - Disabled (default); Android keycodes are used for all function keys**
-* 1 - Send Windows Mobile Key Codes for F1 to F12
+* 1 - Enabled; Windows Mobile keycodes are substituted for all Android function keys

 #### Example
 	:::xml